-Devices will become fully traceable and patients receiving implantable devices must be informed of the product’s key facts.
+The new rules, which will apply from 2020, mandate that devices will become fully traceable and patients receiving implantable devices must be informed of the product’s key facts.
 Non-confidential information will be made available publicly through a central database, the European Databank on Medical Devices (Eudamed).

 The medical devices regulation introduces changes including:

 The EU has defined the following three goals with regard to eHealth:

 These goals are embodied primarily in two policy initiatives:

 In 2013, the European Commission Health & Food Safety Directorate-General (DG SANTE) published a staff working document (SWD) on the use of ‘–omics’ technologies in the development of personalised medicine.